 When you think about your dog story, can you visualize it like a film or a movie?
 Have you watched all the biggest dog films from Turner and Hooch, to 101 Dalmations, and thought that you could have easily written that story?
 Then why not try your hand at writing a screenplay of your own?

 There are hundreds of writing competitions taking place every month, both online and offline.
 Sometimes they are run by magazines and you can win a chance to get your story published in a real magazine, sometimes competitions are run by everything from local councils to companies looking to promote their products.

-5. Set up your own Dog Blog
+5. Set up Your Own Dog Blog

 Setting up your own dog blog can be a very rewarding experience, both financially and socially depending on how much time and effort you’re willing to put in.
-Some people blog about their dog's day to day experiences, some draw daily cartoons whereas others focus on areas they know other dog owners need help with.
+Some people blog about their dog's day-to-day experiences, some draw daily cartoons whereas others focus on areas they know other dog owners need help with.

-You can earn money through everything from pay per click advertising, to product reviews and affiliate sales.
-If you want to become a successful blogger, you need to learn everything there is to learn about SEO, spend countless hours writing regular content and taking photos, plus finding the time to ‘network’ with other bloggers and dog owners in order to drive traffic to your site.
+You can earn money through everything from pay per click advertising to product reviews and affiliate sales.
+If you want to become a successful blogger, you need to learn everything there is to learn about SEO, spend countless hours writing regular content and taking photos, plus finding the time to "network" with other bloggers and dog owners in order to drive traffic to your site.

 A dog blog could also be a good base to establish a readership if you’re planning on writing a dog book or perhaps an e-book.

-6. Write short Articles about Dogs on Hubpages
+6. Write Short Articles About Dogs

 Hubpages is an excellent platform if you want to write short articles about a subject like dogs, dog training or anything else dog related.